mmartiasg/crab-track-app/README.md

 - Options to save detection results as videos.
 - Adjustable parameters to improve detection accuracy.
 - Missing points are interpolated using the previous and next points.
+- The provided model **0.2.0** has been trained on 30,000 images for one week using a RTX 4070ti.

 ## Installation